 Liberty Bay Waterfront Trail

-The City is currently in the process of hiring a consultant to assist with design of the Liberty Bay Waterfront Trail project.
+The City has hired Parametrix to assist with the feasibility study for the Liberty Bay Waterfront Trail project.
 This project will extend trails in American Legion Park to the existing trail system in Fish Park.
-The design phase of this project will being summer 2011.

 Overlay of existing pavement was completed in October 2014 in the following areas:

 - Seventh Avenue NE – from NE Iverson Street to NE Liberty Road